13th Biennial Conference of the Society for the Study of Human Development (SSHD)

 In addition to SSHD-sponsored Keynote Addresses, symposia, and workshops, the 2023 program will include presentations drawn from submissions proposed by SSHD members or others who study human development in academic or applied settings.
 Please note that submissions are not restricted to the theme of this year’s meeting.
 Instead, submissions may address any aspect of human development, at any stage of the life span or life course, studied through the lenses of any discipline.

 Call for Conference Submissions

 Two types of submissions will be considered: Symposia and Posters.
 (There is an option to say if you would like to have your poster considered for an oral presentation or as a flash talk, but these formats will depend on various scheduling constraints.)

-Deadline to Submit Symposia and Poster Abstracts is April 21, 2023.
+The deadline to Submit Symposia and Poster Abstracts has passed.

 We may choose a small number of posters for consideration as 5-minute “flash talks” or 15-minute paper talks.
 We will contact selected authors about this possibility at a later date if you indicate your interest in being considered for either or both of these options.